 Welcome to the official website of the South West Chapter of Widows Sons, the Masonic Bikers Association in the South West region of the United Kingdom.
 Widows Sons is an International Association recognised by the United Grand Lodge of England.

 Unlike other motorcycle organisations, the Widows Sons is not motorcycle brand, area or patch specific.
 We are united by the fraternal bond of freemasonry, mutual respect and enjoyment of motorcycling.
 Our regalia, comprising five patches, illustrates and demonstrates that we are proud freemasons.
-One of fourteen chapters in the UK, the South West covers Cornwall, Devon, Dorset, Somerset and Wiltshire.
+One of fourteen chapters in the UK, the South West has members in Cornwall, Devon, Dorset, Somerset, Hampshire Wiltshire and Gloucestershire.

 We are a charity minded, social riding association, with a name that comes from certain aspects of our Fraternity, and is not territorial.
 We ask that our members act in a way that will reflect well on our Association, our Fraternity and motorcycling in general, in accordance with the sanction and recognition we have received from UGLE.

 We meet regularly for rides, charity events and attend rallies throughout the country.
 One of the charities supported by the South West Chapter is Ambers Angels Trust, Plymouth, which provides a range of valuable services for adult and children survivors of sexual abuse.
 They receive no government funding, yet have set up a drop in centre that provides counselling and respite care.
 It is the first and only drop in centre in the whole of the UK for survivors of sexual abuse.
 Since starting to support Amber's Angels, we have donated over £4,000 to the charity.